atomiswave2/Lakka_Random_Game_Boot/README.md

 I have placed random1.sh in /storage/roms/scripts/ (autostart.sh points to this.)

-In the sub-folder  /storage/roms/scripts/run_scripts I have placed scripts to run specific roms that I like, random1.sh randomly picks one upon bootup.
+In the sub-folder  /storage/roms/scripts/run_scripts I have created scripts for specific roms that I actually like, then random1.sh randomly picks one upon bootup.